|Frequently Asked Questions

 How do I reserve a puppy?

 It's easy.
-Fill out my application form and then you can make your $500 deposit using paypal to reserve a pup from a current
+Fill out my application form and then you can make your $500 deposit via paypal to reserve a pup from a current or

-are ready to go to their new families.
+ready to go to their new families.
+For deposit information click here.

 Is the $500 deposit refundable?

-traits in our puppies that are best for each family on our list.
-When there is a non-refundable deposit involved the chances are
+our puppies that are best for each family on our list.
+When there is a non-refundable deposit involved the chances are a lot higher

-a lot higher that the party will be dedicated to picking a puppy from us and will not make an impulsive decision to buy the first
+that the party will be dedicated to picking a puppy from us and will not make an impulsive decision to buy the first puppy they see.

-puppy they see.
-Your deposit is made to hold a puppy for you and to reserve your pick spot. #2 - The deposit is refundable if
+Your deposit is made to hold a puppy for you and to reserve your picking order.

-Also if when you come to see the pups and you don't like me, the parents or the pups then your deposit will be refunded and you
+*#2 Yes - The deposit is only refundable if once you've come to see the pups you don't like me, the parents or the puppy you've

 How does the picking process work?